JuliaMath/HCubature.jl/README.md

 If neither `atol` nor `rtol` are specified, the default `rtol` is the square root of the precision `eps(T)` of the coordinate type `T` described above.
+Initially, the volume is divided into `initdiv` segments along each dimension.

 The error is estimated by `norm(I - I′)`, where `I′` is an alternative estimated integral (via an "embedded" lower-order cubature rule.)